bocoup/ccpa-authorized-agent/CODE_OF_CONDUCT.md

 ### Expected Behavior

-Individuals are expected to behave appropriately and professionally during their participation in all projects, collaborations or events.
+Individuals are expected to behave appropriately and professionally during their participation in this project.
 In particular, all individuals should actively avoid intentionally or unintentionally participating in the harassment of individuals.
 Harassment includes offensive comments related to gender, sexual orientation, disability, mental health, neurotype, age, physical appearance, body, race, ethnicity, nationality or religion; deliberate or repeated misgendering; sexual images in public spaces;
 intimidation; stalking; following; harassing photography or recording;
 sustained disruption in meetings, lectures or other spaces; physical contact and simulated physical contact (e.g. emoji or textual descriptions) without